cryptozealot/gcp-firewall-rules/README.md

-GCP firewall rules deny China and Vietnam.
+GCP firewall rules deny per country

 In a recent NTP amplification attack our server faced UDP flood coming from 92% China and 7% Vietnam, so maybe this helps